 "Yeah," Ray said motioning for Zack to join them on the swing, "you wait, this one will be really bad."

 Zack smiled as he took his seat.
 "Perhaps if we sit really still, the little ones will think we are fake and we can scare them," he said softly as a small group of kids approached.

 "Sure," Ray said.

 "Yeah," Jerry added.

-The three of them sat perfectly still and waited until the first kid reached for candy.
+The three of them sat perfectly still and waited until the first kid passed the eerie path of jack o' lanterns and reached for candy.
 Then they jumped and shouted "BOO!".
 The kids all screamed loudly and raced off the porch.
 The boys spent the rest of the early evening scaring the young ones before they went to do their own trick-or-treating.

 © 2011 Cheryl Simonds